CesarePeli/Math_Physics_Logic/odd/divide-by-zero.md

 ## Why You Can't Divide by Zero

 Is dividing by zero just a weird taboo?
 A mathematical superstition?
 Actually, it’s much simpler than that: dividing by zero **just doesn’t mean anything**.

-Let’s dig into why — first with integers, then with real numbers, and finally with a bit of abstract algebra.
+Let’s explore why — starting with integers, then moving to real numbers, and finally touching on abstract algebra.

 </div>